Augmented reality: Navigation and maps

+Architecture, engineering, and construction

+In the AEC sector, AR is used for design visualization, on-site verification against BIM models, clash detection, and guided assembly/inspection.
+Systematic reviews report benefits for communication and error reduction, while noting limits around tracking robustness and workflow integration.

 Archaeology

 AR has been used to aid archaeological research.
 By augmenting archaeological features onto the modern landscape, AR allows archaeologists to formulate possible site configurations from extant structures.
 Computer generated models of ruins, buildings, landscapes or even ancient people have been recycled into early archaeological AR applications.
 For example, implementing a system like VITA (Visual Interaction Tool for Archaeology) will allow users to imagine and investigate instant excavation results without leaving their home.
 Each user can collaborate by mutually "navigating, searching, and viewing data".
 Hrvoje Benko, a researcher in the computer science department at Columbia University, points out that these particular systems and others like them can provide "3D panoramic images and 3D models of the site itself at different excavation stages" all the while organizing much of the data in a collaborative way that is easy to use.
 Collaborative AR systems supply multimodal interactions that combine the real world with virtual images of both environments.